- Search for a Leaflet

 This leaflet is about the use of azithromycin for the treatment of bacterial infections.

-If your child has ever had a reaction to any antibiotic, check with your doctor that your child can have azithromycin before giving it.
+If your child has ever had a reaction to any medicine, tell your doctor before giving azithromycin.

 Brand name: Zithromax®